J.P.Y.

 J.P.Y. is the second studio album recorded by Australian pop singer John Paul Young, released in August 1976.
 The album was certified platinum in Australia.

 Singles

 "I Hate the Music", released in March 1976, reached No. 3 in April and gained gold status.
 "Keep On Smilin'" was released in August 1976 and peaked at number 15.
-Standing in the Rain was released internationally in February 1977 and in Australian in December 1977.
+Standing in the Rain was released internationally in February 1977 and in Australia in December 1977.

 Track listing

 Side one

+All tracks written by Harry Vanda and George Young, except where noted.